Welcome to the Stanford Institute for

 Human-Centered Artificial Intelligence

 We are on the cusp of The Age of Artificial Intelligence.
 The scope and scale of impact of the Age of AI will be more profound than any other period of transformation in our history.
 AI has the potential to radically transform every industry and every society.

 If AI is to serve the collective needs of humanity, it must incorporate an understanding of what moves us — physically, intellectually and emotionally.
-It is critical that we design machine intelligence that can understand human language, feelings, intentions and behaviors, and interact with nuance and in multiple dimensions.
+It is critical that we design machine intelligence that can understand humans, and interact with nuance and in multiple dimensions.